datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 Notice from the solution that even if a series of numbers are given as a value R will consider them to be in the "character" mode if they are enclosed as single or double quotes.
-Also notice that you cannot take a string of alphanumeric character (e.g. Earhart) and assign as a value for an object.
+Also notice that you cannot take a string of alphanumeric characters (e.g. Earhart) and assign as a value for an object.
 In this case, R looks for the object `Earhart` but since there is no object, no assignment can be made.
 If `Earhart` did exist, then the mode of `pilot` would be whatever the mode of `Earthrt` was originally.

 ## Mathematical and functional operations on objects

-Once an object exsits (which by definition also means it has a mode), R can appropriately manipulate that object.
-For example, objects of the numeric modes can be added, multiplied, divided, etc. R provides several mathematical (arithmetic) operators incuding:
+Once an object exists (which by definition also means it has a mode), R can appropriately manipulate that object.
+For example, objects of the numeric modes can be added, multiplied, divided, etc. R provides several mathematical (arithmetic) operators including:

 |Operator|Description|
 |--------|-----------|